East Bay Getting to Zero

 2. Call the number directly (to avoid any delays) and say “I might have been exposed to HIV and I am looking for PEP.”

-3. Follow their directions for an appointment – if they can’t get you an appointment within 3 days of when you were exposed, go to the nearest emergency room instead.
+3. Follow their directions for an appointment – if they can’t get you an appointment within 3 days of when you were exposed, go to the nearest emergency room instead (and use the same language listed above).

 4. Get an HIV test, PEP labs, and prescription for PEP on the same day.